 He’s not a bully.
-He’s a vulnerable child.
+He is a vulnerable child.

 So tell me.
 Who’s the bully?

 My son isn’t Adam Lanza.
 Nor is any other autistic boy.
+His world is challenging, yes, but that doesn’t make him a bad person.
 I wish that people would educate themselves about autism instead of reading sensationalised news stories written by irresponsible journalists.

 I will fight for my son’s right to live in this world free of fear because it’s his world too.